 Planning and budgeting for a wedding can be stressful and expensive.
 I understand this, but I whole-heartedly believe that beyond your memories and the marriage itself, your photos are the only tangible item you have from the day.
 Pictures document every element, detail, and emotion for you to pass on to generations.

-Finally, I can’t wrap up this post without an extra shout-out to my amazing second shooters!
-Both Rachal (more recently) and Hannah have really honed in their skills and are not only amazing assistants, but an added element of fun for the day too!
+Finally, I can’t wrap up this post without an extra shout-out to my amazing second shooter!
+Corbyn has really honed her skills and is not only an amazing assistant, but she adds an extra element of fun for the day too!
 I know all of my past wedding couples would agree!

 Look on for some of my favorite two-shooter moments from some past weddings.
 I debated to organize these by type (first looks, aisle walks, first kisses, first dances, etc.) but ultimately elected to keep them together by couple.
 I hope this helps in your planning your wedding day celebration and budget!
 I’ve linked the full blog posts from many of these amazing couples along with their beautiful venues.
 Please don’t hesitate to reach out if you have extra questions on this topic!

 Caitlin + Tony || Backyard Wedding || Hale Lake, Grand Rapids, Minnesota

 Keegan + Hannah || St. Francis Xavier Catholic Church || Superior, Wisconsin

 Nick + Jamie || Holy Family Catholic Church / Park Point Dinner and Party || Duluth, Minnesota

 Connor + Kalynn || Backyard Wedding and Reception || Forest Lake, Minnesota